Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Generally, I prefer to use tipping as a way to reward exceptionally good service from my babysitter, as opposed to just a default extra percentage to tack on to their pay every time.
 If I was going to do the latter, I'd rather pay them a higher hourly rate upfront, instead of adding ambiguity to the situation.

 Here are seven situations when parents who don't regularly tip should at least give it some consideration.

-Most parents wouldn't want to tip a babysitter that just stares at their phone for most of the night and only passively supervises your kids, rather than actually interacting with them.
+Most parents wouldn't want to tip a babysitter that just stares at their phone for most of the night and only passively supervises your children, rather than actually interacting with them.

-Arguably, even interacting with your kids and keeping them constantly entertained is just part of the job description, and probably not even worth tipping for.
+Arguably, even interacting with your children and keeping them constantly entertained is just part of the job description, and probably not even worth tipping for.

-If your babysitter keeps your house running like a dream and everything is neat and tidy when you get back, the kids are fed and put to bed at a reasonable hour, and all the toys are put away, consider showing your appreciation financially.
+If your babysitter keeps your house running like a dream and everything is neat and tidy when you get back, the children are fed and put to bed at a reasonable hour, and all the toys are put away; consider showing your appreciation financially.

 If you've got a great babysitter, you want them to know how much you value them.
-Such babysitters are often in high demand, and you want to be at the top of their list if they receive multiple requests from different families on the same night you want them to babysit for you.
+Such babysitters are often in high demand, and you want to be at the top of their list if they receive multiple requests from different families on the same night.

 Is it cheaper to get a nanny or to put your child into daycare?
 Find the answer here! - Is Daycare Cheaper than a Nanny?
 (Full Price Breakdown)